What is a CRA Audit Trail? Why Do You Want One?

 2. Make a bank deposit and in the deposit window, show the cash was not deposited by completing the bottom line of the deposit window.
 This may create a nil bank deposit if you took all the cash ... or "deposited" the cash to your cash account (instead of your business bank account) so you can show how it was spent.

-More pages About Audit Ready Books
+More Pages About Audit Ready Books